How to Use a Mercury Thermometer

 How to Read a Mercury Glass Thermometer?

-Reading a Mercury Glass Thermometer properly is important, both reception and hospital.
+Reading a Mercury Glass Thermometer properly is important, both in reception and the hospital.
 Accurate checking of blood heat is significant for determining the course of treatment or medication.

 One should read the mercury-in-glass thermometer immediately after taking the temperature.
 The temperature should be read to the closest line.